Code-Institute-Submissions/Portfolio-20/README.md

 * Click on the URL and you will be auto-referred to the published webpage.
 When returning to the GitHub repository setting, scroll down to GitHub pages and you will see a light green block stating "Your site is published at " [https://takaforyannick30.github.io/Portfolio/](https://takaforyannick30.github.io/Portfolio/)".

 To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone  https://takaforyannick30.github.io/Portfolio.git` into your terminal.
 To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

+## Credits

+### Content
+The content in the "ABOUT" and "PORTFOLIO" section in this project was written by me.

+My Curriculum Vitae attached in the CV section as an external pdf file was built using [resume.io's]("https://resume.io") resume builder.

+### Media
+The background image used on the home page was taken from [Unsplash]("https://unsplash.com/").
+I added a black color overlay on the image to enable the text in the section to be more visible.
+The icons used in this project were taken from [Font Awesome]("https://fontawesome.com/").

+### Acknowledgements
+I received inspiration for this project from Code Institute's [StudentExampleProjectGradeFive]("https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive").

+The Scrollspy nav link automation with Bootstrap 4 is something I learnt from a Youtube tutorial by [System 22 I.T Solutions]("https://www.youtube.com/watch?v=Iy96iPwzY18").

+A special thanks to my mentor, Sandeep Aggarwal.